lzim/mtl/blue/session08/s08_facilitator/mtl_session08_say.md

     -- | -- | --
     [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#.)
 00:35-00:40  | **Run** experiment

 ### 9. Run and then Save (without resetting).
-Name this run according to the variable setting(s) you changed.
+Name this run according to the variable setting(s) you changed

 - To name the run, click on the down arrow next to Variable, choose the variable you changed, for example, Appointment Supply or Return Visit Interval.
 Click *Add*.
 This will insert an abbreviation of that variable into the experiment name.
 - Click on the down arrow next to Service, choose the service you adjusted, for example, Psy, Medication Management or Adjunctive services.
 Click *Add*.
 - Finally, click on the down arrow next to Number, choose the number that represents the new value you used in your experiment.
 - Click *Save* (not Save & Reset, just Save).
 The date will automatically be added to the name of the saved experiment.

     Time Stamp | Prioritize tailored team learning | Script -- | -- | --
     [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#.)
 00:40-00:50 | **Describe** findings/decisions and save | **4.
 Practice describing outputs (system behaviors) you're going to check and discuss as a team in relation to the team's highest priority need.**

 ### 10. Compare Experiments to see the difference the between base case and the current experimental run

 - Navigate to the Results Dashboard.
 It is here you can choose up to two prior experiments' results to compare with the current run.
 Select your base case run.
 - There are six charts in the dashboard at a time.
 To see the default set of charts for a specific service, cohort, or setting, go to the main model diagram Experiment Timeline box and under "Display Patient Services" click on the service, cohort, or setting for the specific charts you want to review.
 First, let's look at \_______ chart, in the \_________ section of the screen, as it answers our question \_________ .
 - To see charts of other variables, click on the down arrows under any chart to bring up a list of all variables.
 - Examine the differences between the base case and the current experimental run.
 How do these results compare against your hypothesis?
 - As you describe the findings, record what you observe and learn in the *Our Findings* text box:

   \___Example of chart review for SP:\___